Quotes from “How it Feels to Be Colored Me” (Zora Neale Hurston)

 “How it Feels to Be Colored Me” is a brief essay by Zora Neale Hurston originally published in the 1928 edition of The World Tomorrow.
 In it, she explores her own experience with race, in her customary brash manner.
 She makes clear that she speaks only for herself.

-The tone of this essay doesn’t reflect the kind intellectual black pride that was flowering in the Harlem Renaissance movement of the 1920s; yet it unabashedly pokes holes in the rampant segregation and bias that were woven into the fabric of American life, North or South.
+The tone of this essay doesn’t reflect the kind of intellectual propagandist Black pride displayed in the Harlem Renaissance (also known as New Negro movement) of the 1920s; yet it unabashedly pokes holes in the rampant segregation and bias that were woven into the fabric of American life, North or South.

-Here are 5 quotes, not so much on what it was to be a black woman of that era, but how it felt to be Zora Neale Hurston:
+Here are 5 quotes, not so much on what it was to be a Black woman of that era, but how it felt to be Zora Neale Hurston.
+These might be called the highlights of the essay, though the entire piece is well worth the quick read.
+Find the full text of “How it Feels to Be Colored Me” here.

 “How can anyone deny themselves the pleasure of my company?”